datacarpentry/image-processing/_episodes/03-skimage-images.md

 > [The documentation contains an overview of pre-defined colour maps](https://matplotlib.org/stable/gallery/color/colormap_reference.html).
 >
 > Furthermore, matplotlib determines the minimum and maximum values of
 > the colour map dynamically from the image, by default.
-That means, that in
+That means that in
 > an image, where the minimum is 64 and the maximum is 192, those values
 > will be mapped to black and white respectively (and not dark gray and light
 > gray as you might expect).
 If there are defined minimum and maximum vales,